The Meaning of Mariah Carey: Publication and promotion

-The Meaning of Mariah Carey was published on September 29, 2020, as one of the first releases by Andy Cohen Books, an imprint of Henry Holt and Company.
+Andy Cohen Books, an imprint of Henry Holt and Company, published The Meaning of Mariah Carey on September 29, 2020.
+It was one of the division's first releases.
+The book was initially issued in English hardcover, paperback, ebook, and audiobook editions.
+It was later translated into several languages, including Bulgarian, Dutch, French, German, Spanish, Swedish, and Traditional Chinese.
+In December 2020, Carey said she was exploring how to adapt the memoir into a limited series or film.
+The Guardian reported in February 2021 that Lee Daniels is working on a miniseries based on the book.

 To promote the memoir, Carey discussed the book in several televised interviews on American morning and late-night talk shows.
 With Jane Pauley on CBS News Sunday Morning, she talked about her troubled childhood, marriage to Mottola, and the events of Glitter.
 On CBS This Morning with Gayle King, she focused on the strained relationship with her mother.
 Carey explained the purpose of writing the memoir and the process of recording the alternative rock album Someone's Ugly Daughter during an interview with Stephen Colbert on The Late Show.
 On Watch What Happens Live with Andy Cohen and The Daily Show with Trevor Noah, she described early experiences with racism.
 During an episode of her Apple TV+ show The Oprah Conversation, Carey spoke with Oprah Winfrey about the impact that her unique hair had as a young girl and her relationship with Derek Jeter.
-In an interview with Trevor Nelson on BBC Radio 2, Carey detailed relationships with her children and fans and addressed the pervasiveness of sexism in the music industry.
+In an interview with Trevor Nelson on BBC Radio 2 in the United Kingdom, Carey detailed relationships with her children and fans and addressed the pervasiveness of sexism in the music industry.
 She also participated in a conversation with Misty Copeland for Amazon Live.

-In December 2020, Carey said she was exploring how to adapt the memoir into a limited series or film.
-The Guardian reported in February 2021 that Lee Daniels is working on a miniseries based on the book.

-Release details

-Commercial performance
+Carey felt the publisher gave the book limited promotion due to expenses associated with styling her.

-Following its 2020 publication, The Meaning of Mariah Carey appeared on weekly book sales charts in multiple countries.
-In the United States, it debuted at number one on The New York Times Best Seller list in both the Hardcover Nonfiction and Combined Print & E-book Nonfiction categories, while entering at number three on Hardcover Frontlist Nonfiction and number six overall on Publishers Weekly charts based on NPD BookScan figures.
-It sold 62,557 units in its first three weeks of release in the United States according to the company.
-In Canada, the book debuted at number three on both The Globe and Mail's Hardcover Non Fiction and the Toronto Star's Original Non-Fiction bestseller lists, which are based on data from BookNet Canada.
+The Meaning of Mariah Carey appeared on weekly book sales charts in multiple countries.
+In the United States, it debuted at number one on The New York Times Best Seller list in both the Hardcover Nonfiction and Combined Print & E-book Nonfiction categories.
+Entering at number three on Hardcover Frontlist Nonfiction and number six overall on Publishers Weekly charts based on NPD BookScan figures, the book sold 62,557 units in its first three weeks of release in the United States according to the company.
+In Canada, it debuted at number three on both The Globe and Mail's Hardcover Non Fiction and the Toronto Star's Original Non-Fiction bestseller lists, which are based on data from BookNet Canada.
 It entered at number seven on The Sunday Times' General Hardbacks chart, selling about 6,940 copies in the United Kingdom according to Nielsen BookScan.